-- 53. Based on the latest evidence, enhanced self-isolation measures were introduced for all household contacts of any Coronavirus strain from Saturday 11th December.
-Those requirements are that household contacts of all cases should now isolate for 10 days.
-This applies to everyone in the household, irrespective of age, and the self-isolation period cannot be reduced by testing negative or being vaccinated.
-For the purposes of this guidance, household contacts fall within the wider category of high-risk close contacts and should be treated in the same way. - 54.
-With that exception, the previous risk-informed approach within schools will continue to apply.
-That is that, all potential contacts (whether defined as high- or low-risk) will be identified and provided with appropriate, proportionate advice on the action that should be taken in the following ways: - Test and Protect will, through the contact tracing system, identify those contacts where there is a higher risk of transmission and ask them to self-isolate and take a PCR test; and - other low risk contacts will be identified by schools when they are informed of positive cases, and sent information letters that advise them to take certain mitigating actions.
-These actions do not require self-isolation, but include important advice on LFD testing and other mitigating actions. - 55.
+For the purposes of this guidance, the references to contacts above relate to those falling within the category of high-risk close contacts, as defined below.

+- 56. The previous risk-informed approach within schools will continue to apply.
+That is that, all potential contacts (whether defined as high- or low-risk) will be identified and provided with appropriate, proportionate advice on the action that should be taken in the following ways: - Test and Protect will, through the contact tracing system, identify those contacts where there is a higher risk of transmission and ask them to follow the appropriate steps based on NHS guidance (self-isolation and/or daily LFD testing dependent on age and vaccination status); and - other low risk contacts will be identified by schools when they are informed of positive cases, and sent information letters that advise them to take certain mitigating actions.
+These actions do not require self-isolation, but include important advice on LFD testing and other mitigating actions. - 57.
 This approach means that blanket isolation of whole classes will continue to be minimised.
-Fewer children and young people are likely to be asked to self-isolate, and when they do it will be for a shorter period of time while they await their PCR result.
+Fewer children and young people are likely to be asked to self-isolate, and when they do it will be for a shorter period of time.